Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tsequence_5.md

 ABBR:  Let's find the relation between the consecutive terms of the sequence.

-The difference between the terms is $-6$.
+The next term is calculated by subtracting $6$ from the previous term.
 Hence, the sequence would be:

 $
 \begin{matrix}